jmb1993/rockpaperscissors/w01/d02/ASSIGNMENT/w01_d02_hw/w01_d02_homework.md

 #### 4. Pythagorean Theorem.
 Given the following variables.
 Write the JavaScript statements that can solve for sideC using pythagorean theorem.
-So when console.log for sideC I get the correct answer. :triangular_ruler:
+So when console.log for sideC you get the correct answer. :triangular_ruler:

 ```javascript
   var sideA = 3;